Program and Living Costs

 Program Housing and Housing Fees

 Program housing is located at SEEDin Kyoto Nijo.
-These apartments are close to Nijo Castle and a direct bus ride to the Doshisha Campus.
+These apartments are close to Nijo Castle and a direct bus ride, or easy bicycle trip, to the Doshisha Campus.
 There are private kitchens, private bathrooms, and washing machines in every room.
 Rent includes kitchen utensils, all utilities and internet access.
 The housing is close to the Nijo subway and train station, which provide easy access to the central shopping district and many other locations.
 Costs are as follow:

 - For a single furnished room, the total cost for 31 days including all taxes, utilities, Internet access, and a cleaning fee (upon departure) is 132,712 yen. (at the exchange rate on Sept.
 22, 2016 this would be $1298).